Generic selectors

 Jessica Mellor

-Jessica Mellor is The Star Gold Coast’s youngest and first female Chief Operating Officer (COO), appointed to the position in June 2019.
+Jessica Mellor is The Star Gold Coast’s youngest and first female Chief Executive Officer (CEO), appointed to the position in October 2023, having led the property in the role of COO since 2019.

-Jessica began her career with a multinational construction company and has since worked across multiple sectors including infrastructure and property development, funds management, and corporate advisory.
+Jess began her career in project management for a multi-national construction company and has since worked across multiple sectors including infrastructure and property development, funds management, and corporate advisory.

-In 2013, she moved into the hospitality and entertainment industry, quickly progressing to become a Board Director of ASX-listed Aquis Entertainment in 2015, and the company’s first female CEO in 2016.
+Jess quickly progressed to become a Board Director of ASX-listed Aquis Entertainment in 2015, before being appointed to the company’s first female Chief Executive Officer (CEO) in 2016.

 2016 SHARE SALE FACILITIES